 Various leadership theories are explored.
 A model of transformational leadership theory is presented, with application made to the learner's personal context as well as a diverse range of global contexts.
 Biblical and "secular" approaches to leadership practice are compared and contrasted and applied to the student's ministry context.

-This course offers biblical-theological foundations and practical skills, for marking special celebration/worship moments in Christian life and community.
+This course offers biblical-theological foundations and practical skills for leading weekly worship and marking special celebration moments in Christian life and community.
 Analysis of approaches to community worship in ceremonies such as dedication, baptism, communion, weddings, memorials/funerals, and holy days will be explored.
-Students will be equipped to plan and lead in Spirit-led and resourceful ways, connecting and integrating theolgoical insight with pastoral practice.
+Students will be equipped to plan and lead in Spirit-led and resourceful ways, connecting and integrating theological insight with pastoral practice.